A study of holographic dark energy models using configuration entropy: Introduction

 One of the most important theoretical developments in the last three decades has been the holographic principle.
 It was first proposed by Gerard 't Hooft \cite{hooft}.
-Susskind provided a string theoretic interpretation for it \cite{susskind} and Maldacena came up with the idea of AdS/CFT correspondence \cite{maldacena} which have found many applications in different area of physics.
-Holographic principle states that all information contained in a volume of space can be found from the boundary of the volume.
+Leonard Susskind provided a string theoretic interpretation for it \cite{susskind} and Juan Maldacena came up with the idea of AdS/CFT correspondence \cite{maldacena} which have found many applications in different area of physics.
+The holographic principle states that all information contained in a volume of space can be found from the boundary of the volume.
+A review of holographic principle and its connection to cosmology can be found in \cite{bousso} and \cite{fischler}, respectively.
 The efforts to connect the energy density of dark energy to the entropy of horizon and horizon length leads to the holographic dark energy models.
+The original proposal to use holographic principle to describe dark energy came from \cite{cohen}.
+Soon, a number of works appeared which discussed different aspects of such an effort \cite{horava, thomas, hsu, li}.
+A number of works explored the possibility to generalize the model and to use holography as a potential candidate for inflation \cite{nojiri2, paul, odinstov2, odinstov3}.
+The use of Tsallis entropy formula \cite{tsallis} instead of the Bekenstein entropy formula \cite{bekenstein} leads to Tsallis holographic dark energy models \cite{agostino, tavayef, mohammadi}.
+A number of works explored the interacting Ricci holographic dark energy models \cite{chimento, chimento2, chimento3, chimento4, chimento5}.
+Recently proposed Barrow entropy formula \cite{barrow} has led to the formulation of Barrow holographic dark energy model \cite{saridakis} which has found many applications in cosmology \cite{saridakis2, dixit, setare, huang, chakraborty, bhardwaj, srivastava, sheykhi, abreu, pradhan, sharma, shikha, adhikary, mamon}.